 BROWN CREEPER

 The brown creeper is widely distributed in North America and parts of Central America but is one of the most inconspicuous birds.
 It has a cryptic coloration blends in on the bark that normally hitches on foraging for food.
-Woodcreepers prefer coniferous, mixed, and deciduous forests.
+Creepers prefer coniferous, mixed, and deciduous forests.
 They are more likely to visit backyard bird feeders during winter when food becomes scarce.

 Brown Creeper